Glottochronology - how far do we get in eLinguistics.net?

 Old Norse to Icelandic (Detail score | Lexical details) 3,1 +/- 800 years Not much younger separation than from Swedish but very close genetic proximity.
 The slow pace of evolution made by Icelandic is well documented and reflected here.

 As we can see, some languages can evolve very slowly, as did Icelandic which is still the closest Northern Germanic language to Old Norse, the language of the Vikings.
-This is a well known issue - there are many reasons why languages evolve at different paces - wether the speakers where isolated (island, mountain,...) or in frequent contact with other languages, etc. An other, underestimated issue, is that the very concept of language as we know them today is more tricky than considering language as a clear entity.
+This is a well known issue - there are many reasons why languages evolve at different paces - whether the speakers were isolated (island, mountain,...) or in frequent contact with other languages, etc. Another, underestimated issue, is that the very concept of language as we know them today is more tricky than considering language as a clear entity.
 Today's languages are either an earlier dialect which has established as lingua franca or some kind of compromise between dialects which arose to make use of a common language in communities where dialectal differences made Intercomprehension almost impossible between speakers of the same language sub-family, living a few villages away.
 The history of each language is specific and this specificity makes it difficult to let the computer date the age of language separation.

 Of course, this doesn't mean we can simply ignore the quantified relationships between languages.
 They do give an indication - but we have to understand that what we get is an approximate direction, not an exact date.

-An other interesting point - from the eLinguistics.net's data point of view - is wether the correlation between the genetic proximity value as calculated from the lexical comparison and the age of the common ancestor is linear or not.
+Another interesting point - from the eLinguistics.net's data point of view - is whether the correlation between the genetic proximity value as calculated from the lexical comparison and the age of the common ancestor is linear or not.
 It seems that languages lose from 5 to 20 points in the first 1000 years, 20 to 35 within 2000 years and then less and less per 1000 years - as the "root" of Indo-European is located at appr.
 65 to 70, which should reflect about 7000 years BP.

 An experimental timeline of the Indo-European languages on the basis of the data from this study can be downloaded as Pdf.
 It is a first step and should be regarded as a 'beta version'!